Railway electrification in Great Britain: 2010s Network Rail electrification programme

 In 2009, Lord Adonis was appointed Secretary of State for Transport.
 After a gap of more than a decade, electrification was back on the agenda and Adonis announced plans to electrify the Great Western Main Line from London to Swansea, as well as infill electrification schemes in the North West of England.
 In July 2012, the UK government announced £4.2 billion of new electrification schemes, all at 25 kV AC and reconfirmed schemes previously announced by Adonis.
 These were to be Northern Hub, Great Western Main Line, South Wales Main Line, Midland Main Line, Electric Spine, Crossrail, Gospel Oak to Barking line and West Midlands suburban lines.
 Rail transport in Scotland is a devolved matter for the Scottish Government but they too have pursued electrification with multiple schemes in the Central Belt.
 All these have been 25 kV AC also as in England and Wales.
 Electrification has not been without controversy with cancellations and various appearances of the Secretary of State for Transport called before the Transport Select Committee.
 The number of route miles electrified in these years was answered to a written question in parliament.

 In November 2019 the annual statistics for route miles electrified was published by the DfT and shows that 38% of the UK network is now electrified.

 The projects have been subject to cost overruns and delays, and on 8 November 2016 the government announced that several elements of the Great Western Main Line electrification programme would be indefinitely deferred.
 In an attempt to mitigate and improve the cost situation the Railway Industry Association published a report in March 2019 detailing why costs had risen and suggested ways forward.

 However, in the new parliament after the 2019 General election, the Transport Select Committee chaired by Huw Merriman has met on a number of occasions and continued the "Trains fit for the future" enquiry theme started by the previous committee.
 On 23 March 2021, after many witnesses were called and written and oral evidence considered, a report was released calling for an immediate resumption of electrification in a rolling programme.
-However, in December 2021 in a story that appeared in the Telegraph it was stated that the Treasury had declined to support the electrification programme.
-Reputable peer reviewed journals state that electrification is the most relevant technology for reducing transports effect on the environment.
+However, in December 2021 The Telegraph reported that the Treasury had declined to support the electrification programme.
+Reputable peer-reviewed journals state that electrification is the most relevant technology for reducing transports effect on the environment.